Shell-structure and asymmetry effects in level densities: Introduction

-Such a MMA for the level density $\rho$ was suggested in Ref.~\refcite{KM79}, within the mean field approach\cite{BM67,RS80}, and the shell correction method\cite{BD72}, in terms of the modified Bessel function of the entropy variable in the case of small thermal excitation energy $U$ as compared to the rotational energy.
-For a deeper understanding of the correspondence between the classical and the quantum approach, it is worthwhile to analyze the shell effects in the level density $\rho$ (see Refs.~\refcite{Ig83,So90}) and in the entropy, $S$, using the semiclassical periodic-orbit (PO) theory (POT) \cite{SM76,SM77,BB03,MY11}.
-This theory, based on the semiclassical time-dependent propagator, allows obtaining the total level-density, energy, free-energy, and grand canonical potential in terms of the smooth extended Thomas-Fermi (ETF) term and PO-shell correction.
+In order to simplify more the level density calculations for large particle numbers, and for a deeper understanding of the correspondence between the classical and the quantum approach, it is worthwhile to analyze the shell effects in the level density $\rho$ (see Refs.~\refcite{Ig83,So90}) and in the entropy, $S$, using the semiclassical periodic-orbit theory \cite{SM76,SM77,BB03,MY11}.
+This theory, based on the semiclassical time-dependent propagator, allows obtaining the total level-density, energy, free-energy, and grand canonical potential in terms of the smooth extended Thomas-Fermi term and periodic-orbit correction.